lhofmann/buildings/README.md

 A MAGMA framework for computing quotients of Bruhat-Tits buildings over function fields modulo congruence subgroups and their Hecke operators.

+This is the source code of algorithms developed in my Master's thesis [Algorithmen zur Berechnung arithmetischer Quotienten von Bruhat-Tits-Gebäuden zu PGL_d+1(K_inf)](thesis.pdf) (available in German only).
+Example output can be found in Chapter 5.

 ## Usage

 See the examples `building.m` and `harmonic.m` for basic usage of this framework.